 How Facebook Landing Pages Work

 Landing pages are an effective way of guiding users through your sales funnel by using a custom webpage designed to align with your Facebook post.
 Once a user has been enticed to click your ad, they are directed to your landing page.
-A landing page tailored specifically to an ad — instead of a general website — maximizes conversions and leads.
+A landing page tailored specifically to an ad — instead of a general business website — maximizes conversions and leads.

 Facebook landing pages are created using code or with platforms like Leadpages.
 Facebook users are directed to these custom landing pages after clicking on an ad, where they follow through on a predetermined CTA and acquire an ad offer.